How to Please a Woman: 9 Techniques to Make Sex Better for Her

 Physiology

 We’re going to skip the birds and bees lecture here.
-Instead, let’s get to the interesting stuff and look at the clitoris.
+Instead, let’s get to the good stuff: the clitoris.

-The clitoris is a highly sensitive organ responsible for much of women’s sexual pleasure.
+When pleasuring a woman, you can’t overlook this highly sensitive erogenous zone.
 It contains thousands of nerve endings and — fun fact — is the only organ in the human body that exists solely for sexual pleasure.

 Whereas your penis goes somewhere to receive stimulation, the clitoris doesn’t do penetration.
 So unless it’s given some attention, it doesn’t get much stimulation.